dart-lang/site-www/src/_guides/language/effective-dart/usage.md

 {% endprettify %}

-### DO use `Future<void>` as the return type of asynchronous members that do not produce values.

-Often you have an operation that is asynchronous but doesn't actually return a useful value when it's done.
-If it were a synchronous function, you'd use `void` as the return type to indicate that.

-The asynchronous equivalent of that is `Future<void>`.
-You may see code that uses `Future` or `Future<Null>` instead because older versions of Dart didn't allow `void` as a type argument.
-Now that it does, you should use it.
-Doing so more directly matches how you'd type a similar synchronous function, and gives you better error-checking for callers and in the body of the function.

 ### DO test for `Future` when disambiguating a `FutureOr<T>` whose type argument could be `Object`.

 Before you can do anything useful with a `FutureOr<T>`, you typically need to do